 The Americans with Disabilities Act (ADA) and California's Fair Employment and Housing Act (FEHA) prohibit employment discrimination on the basis of a permanent disability.
 It is the policy of the County that no qualified applicant or employee with a permanent disability shall be excluded from participation, be denied the benefits, or be subjected to discrimination because of their disability.
 The County is committed to provide reasonable accommodations to qualified individuals with disabilities if it does not result in an undue hardship on the operations of the County.
-The ADA Coordinator in Human

-Resources can assist applicants, employees and departments in providing accommodations by contacting (650) 363-4738.
+The ADA Manager in Human Resources can assist applicants, employees and departments in providing accommodations.
+The ADA Manager can be contacted at: (650) 363-4738.